Oil falls after Trump urges OPEC not to cut supply

 LONDON (Reuters) - Oil prices fell more than 1 percent on Tuesday, with benchmark Brent crude slipping below $70 per barrel and U.S. crude under $60, after U.S. President Donald Trump put pressure on OPEC not to cut supply to prop up the market.

-The U.S. dollar hovered near 16-month highs .DXY, making oil more expensive for importers using other currencies.
+The U.S. dollar hovered near 16-month highs, making oil more expensive for importers using other currencies.

 “Sky-high production in the U.S., coupled with incremental barrels coming from Saudi Arabia and Russia, is starting to impact oil market balances,” Bank of America Merrill Lynch analysts said in a note to clients, adding: “Crude oil inventories are starting to increase once again.”